Sarah-Mashhood/AtomCamp---SQLAssignments-Projects/README.md

-# AtomCampAssignments
+# SQL - AtomCampAssignments&Projects

-This repository contains all my completed assignments from AtomCamp.
+This repository contains all my completed SQL assignments and projects from AtomCamp.